49. God Becomes Man at the Center Point of History

 The Annunciation, a fresco by Fra Angelico

-The Annunciation, fresco by Fra Angelico, 1438–45; in the Museum of San Marco, Florence
+The Annunciation, fresco by Fra Angelico, 1438–45; in the Museum of San Marco, Florence (Incarnation History)

-In my second annual Christmas post, I would like to highlight for you one of my most favorite paintings of all time, entitled The Annunciation, by Fra Angelico.
+In my second annual Christmas post, I would like to highlight for you one of my most favorite paintings of all time.
+It is entitled The Annunciation, by Fra Angelico.
 The Annunciation – when the angel Gabriel told Mary that she was going to have the Christ child – was a common art theme in the Middle Ages.
 This particular depiction is a masterpiece of Renaissance art and considered one of the greatest paintings in the world.
 The artist, Fra Angelico, was a Benedictine monk.
 You can view more works by this great artist in books available through Amazon.
 Please see the featured book section at the end of this post.

 My wife and I actually had the privilege to behold the original in the Museum of San Marco in 2019.
 San Marco used to be a Benedictine monastery.
-I had expected to find a framed piece of art hanging on the wall, but to my surprise, the painting is a fresco that greets you as soon as you enter the doorway of the monastery.
+I had expected to find a framed piece of art hanging on the wall.
+But to my surprise, the painting is a fresco that greets you as soon as you enter the doorway of the monastery.

 In the Fullness of Time